everette00/codefoo/README.md

+# Scrabble Word Finder

+This program takes input from the user to get a list of letters that they have then does a search over every word given through "words.txt".
+For any given word, if the number of total letters the user has is less than the count of letters for a word, we discard that word.
+Otherwise, we look through the individual letters in the word to evaluate whether it is a word that could be spelled with our letters.
+It is done using a hashmap to calculate the frequency of letters in the word compared to a hashmap of the frequency of letters in our letter set - this is essentially to discard words with more of a letter than what we have.
+Words with letters we don't have are also discarded.

+Once we've filtered all words that we can't spell with what letters we have, we begin by evaluating the point values for each letter in the rest of the words.
+For every one of these words, we see if there was a previously best word - if so, replace that word with the word we just evaluated.
+Eventually we've found the best word in the list.

+# AZERTY Keyboard

+The AZERTY keyboard translation boils down to this: every key on the AZERTY keyboard maps to equivalent keys on a QWERTY keyboard (with extra characters on some keys).
+Using a character -> character hashmap, I entered all key differences between these keyboards, where AZERTY keyboard characters were keys in the hashmap, and the associated values are the characters on the QWERTY keyboard.
+However, characters A-Za-z (minus the M characters), were mapped in two aligned strings.
+(A->Q, Z->W, etc).

+Once mapped, for any input given to the program in AZERTY format, I replaced the characters in the input with their equivalent QWERTY characters and added it to a translation string.
+To handle the sticky 'H' key, for any contiguous repetition of 'H' characters (captilalized or lower case), I removed all but the first occurance of the character.

+# ISO 8601 DateTime

+I used the formats given from the website for this program.
+Each format boils down to this: there is a value for the day, the month and the year, as well as the time stamp and time zone offset.
+If there was any extra information, I stripped that out to only have the day, month, year and time, if that information was available.
+If there was a "PM" value added on the end of the input, before I stripped that out, I used it to convert hours less than 12 to the hour plus 12
+(04:00:00 -> 16:00:00).

+Once that was done, the string that was left over was in the format of either "3/20/2016" or "3/20/2016 04:00:00".
+If any component of the date time string were just one character in size, I padded the component with a '0' character.
+Then I formatted that string to follow the ISO8601 format - YYYY-MM-DDTHH:MM:SS.
+I did this by passing all the information to one of three iso8601 methods that evaluated the information passed to it.
+If given year was not four characters long, find whether the day or month given were and swap that around.
+Similarly, if the month value was larger than 12 values, swap it with the day value.

+Lastly, if the string given was already in some pseduo ISO8601 format, break it down and rebuild it to follow the standard.

 # Rebuilding the Golden Gate Bridge using Legos:

 First, I began by searching the information on measurements for the bridge.
 All of the assumptions I've made